2026 Ford Escape Buying Guide: Specs, Fuel Economy, Interior Space

 The choice between 2026 Ford Escape powertrains depends largely on your driving patterns and priorities.
 The hybrid model delivers the best fuel economy for drivers who spend most of their time in city traffic, making it ideal for commuters in the Barrie area.
 Its 5.6 L/100 km city rating translates to significant savings at the fuel pump, especially valuable given fluctuating fuel prices in Ontario.

-For families who regularly tow small trailers or need extra power for highway merging, the 2.0L EcoBoost provides the strongest performance and highest towing capacity at 1,587 kg (3,500 lbs).
-This engine handles recreational trailers, small boats, and utility trailers with confidence, making it perfect for active families who explore Ontario's lakes and parks.
+For families regularly towing small trailers or needing extra power for highway merging, the 2.0L EcoBoost provides the strongest performance and highest towing capacity at 1,587 kg (3,500 lbs).
+This engine confidently handles recreational trailers, small boats, and utility trailers, making it perfect for active families exploring Ontario's lakes and parks.

 The 1.5L EcoBoost strikes a balance between efficiency and capability for most drivers.
 It provides adequate power for daily driving while maintaining reasonable fuel consumption for longer highway trips.

-The plug-in hybrid works best for drivers with short daily commutes who can take advantage of the 60-kilometre electric range.
+The plug-in hybrid works best for drivers with short daily commutes who can use the 60-kilometre electric range.
 Barrie residents who work locally and have access to charging at home or work will find this option particularly appealing, though its higher price point requires careful consideration of actual usage patterns.

 Experience the Ford Escape at Bayfield Ford

-The 2026 Ford Escape should continue the current generation's reputation for versatility and efficiency when it arrives.
-Contact our knowledgeable team at Bayfield Ford in Barrie to discuss which Escape powertrain aligns with your driving needs and stay updated on the latest model year information.
+When it arrives, the 2026 Ford Escape should continue the current generation's reputation for versatility and efficiency.
+Contact our knowledgeable Bayfield Ford in Barrie team to discuss which Escape powertrain aligns with your driving needs and stay updated on the latest model year information.

 2026 FORD Escape